Do you think?

 Am I a master analyst?
 Perhaps I am.
 I know that many of my clients think that I am.

 Can you learn to be a better analyst from me?
 Perhaps you can.
 That is the mission of this section of the Practitioners site.
-This is a work in progress as we add more content about the art of analysis.
+This is a work in progress, as we continuously add more content about the art of analysis.
 Read the articles, study the models, take the tests and quizzes.
-We will continue to add more content here every week.
+And check back to review new content.

 Don’t be shy.
 Let us know if you have questions.
 Tell us what you want.